ckeil0689/treeview3/README.md

 ## Requirements ##

 * Java 7 or higher - go to <http://java.com/en/download/> to find out what version you currently have.
-* If you tested an older alpha or beta version of Treeview 3.0, we recommend that you reset your preferences before you upgrade to the latest version.
+* If you tested an older alpha or beta version of Treeview 3.0, we recommend that you reset your preferences before you upgrade to the latest version (File > Preferences > Reset Preferences).

 ## Windows ##